 - To open or close a window

 Because there are times you may need to access a window, a common question we get asked is ‘how do shutters fold open?’
+That is where folding shutters and bifold shutters can come in very handy and be a good option to have.
 There are of course many different shapes and styles of shutter available so how yours open can vary depending on the type you have.

 The first step to figuring out how to open your window shutters is to identify the style of product you have.
 Options include: